parisepigenetics/Methylator-Documentation/docs/annotations.md

 | hg19.nestedRepeats.txt | repeat | nested_repeat |
 | hg19.atacseq.txt       |  atac  |      atac     |

-This is necessary only if you select the 'customs annotations' feature in the configuration file.
+This is necessary only if you select the **customs annotations** feature in the configuration file.
 In this case, the workflow will produce, in addition to the figures linked to default annotations, the same figures but for user-provided personal annotations.
-'Annotation_tracks' corresponds to the names of the files containing the annotations, 'group' to the different annotation categories, and 'name' to the names that will be given to the annotations in the reports.
+'Annotation_tracks' corresponds to the names of the files containing the annotations, **group** to the different annotation categories, and **name** to the names that will be given to the annotations in the reports.

 ``` yaml
 # ===== Customs Annotations ===== #